Eye Injections for AMD Treatment: A Retina Specialist Answers Your Questions

 Treatment Safety and Side Effects

 The news on long-term side effects is generally positive.
-“The fortunate thing is that if we’re talking about the health of the eye, the side effects of long-term sustained treatment are actually quite favorable,” notes Mettu.
+“The fortunate thing is that if we’re talking about the health of the eye, the side effects of long-term sustained treatment are actually quite favorable,” notes Dr. Mettu.
 “For most patients, the treatment with anti-VEGF shots for many years is safe and very well tolerated.”

-Injection medications have been around for more than twelve years, says Mettu, and “all of the available data looking at patients who’ve had treatment for seven to ten years suggest that patients can receive these injections with very few ill side effects.”
+Injection medications have been around for more than twelve years, says Dr. Mettu, and “all of the available data looking at patients who’ve had treatment for seven to ten years suggest that patients can receive these injections with very few ill side effects.”

 The “Treatment Burden”